Lok Adalat in India: An Alternative Path to Justice

 Benefits of Lok Adalat

-Lok Adalats offer several advantages to the Indian judicial system and the common people:
+Lok Adalat offer several advantages to the Indian judicial system and the common people:

-Reduces Backlog: By resolving cases outside the regular court system, Lok Adalats help alleviate the backlog of pending cases, allowing the judiciary to focus on more complex matters.
+Reduces Backlog: By handling cases outside the regular court system, Lok Adalat help reduce the backlog of pending cases.
+This allows the judiciary to concentrate on more complex matters.

 Conclusion